-The MDBs, including the World Bank Group, ADB, AIIB, and NDB have significantly enhanced their contributions to climate finance.
-As shown in Table 4, in 2023, these four MDBs have altogether committed over US\$ 21 billion in financial resources for Asia's climate mitigation, in the form of sovereign-backed or non-sovereign-backed financing, equity investments, and guarantees.
-A preliminary estimate by the BFAA shows that, out of the commitment aggregate of the four banks, those from the World Bank Group, ADB, AIIB and NDB accounted for 56%, 29%, 13%, and 2% respecitvely.
+The MDBs, including the World Bank Group, ADB, AIIB, and NDB have significantly enhance their contributions to climate finance.
+As shown in Table 4, in 2023, the above four MDBs have altogether committed over 21 billion US dollars financial resources for Asia's climate mitigation, in the form of sovereign-backed or non-sovereign backed financing, equity investments, and guarantees.
+A preliminary estimate by the BFAA shows that, out of the commitment aggregate of the four banks, those from the World Bank Group, ADB, AIIB and NDB accounted for 56%, 29%, 13%, and 2% respectively.

-Table 4: MDB 2023 mitigation finance in million Figure 27: Mitigation finance in Asia by US Dollars
+Table 4: MDB 2023 mitigation finance in millionFigure 27: Mitigation finance in Asia byUS DollarsMDBs